Coaching from both sides of the table

 Tyrone recognizes using a coach approach is a long-term investment that needs to be supported by leadership and the organization.
 With buy-in from the top down, the benefits of ability to align the organization’s values with team members improved ability to do their best work every day is a worthwhile win-win.

 Start on your own journey of becoming a certified coach or using a coach approach as a leader.
-Join the January cohort of the Coaching for Leaders Essentials – Level 1 program, to be held next February 20-22, 2019.
+Join the next cohort of Coaching for Leaders Foundations, head to our events page to learn more.